binkley/kunits/README.md

 Using a "base class" type hierarchy is not your only approach.
 You can use typing and generics to improve the experience for others using your library.

+(The "cow" mug does not represent anything.
+It is fun to look at.)

 > [!NOTE]
 > The purpose of this project is to show practical (or whimsical) examples of